chunquedong/Sric/README.md

 ### With Block

-The with Block is not C++ init block.
+The with Block is not C++ designated initialization.
 It can contain any statement.
 ```
 struct A {
     var i: Int;